SamDuan/DA-p3/submission.md

 ```

-# Data Overview and Additional Ideas
+# Data Overview and Exploration
-This section contains basic statistics about the dataset, and sql queries used to gather them are listed as well.
+This section contains basic statistics and exploration of the dataset, and sql queries used to gather them are listed as well.

 ### File sizes
 ```